 • BC Sports Hall of Fame & Museum, 777 Pacific Blvd., 604-687-5520, bcsportshalloffame.com

 Future astronauts and budding scientists explore the mysteries of the cosmos at this long-standing attraction near downtown Vancouver.
 Among the things for kids to do: see a film in the Planetarium Star Theatre, play space-themed video games, touch moon rocks and morph into an alien.

 • H.R.
 MacMillan Space Centre, 1100 Chestnut St. in Vanier Park, 604-738-STAR (7827), spacecentre.ca

-The menagerie of 50,000 creatures here ranges from beluga whales to African penguins to sloths to scarlet ibises.
-One of the many thinks for kids to do at the Vancouver Aquarium is participate in the Animal Encounters program, where visitors get to see dolphins, otters, sea lions and sea turtles up close.
+The menagerie of 50,000 creatures here ranges from African penguins to sloths to scarlet ibises.
+One of the many things for kids to do at the Vancouver Aquarium is participate in the Animal Encounters program, where visitors get to see dolphins, otters, sea lions and sea turtles up close.

 • Vancouver Aquarium, 845 Avison Way, 604-659-3474, vanaqua.org

 Vancouver Lookout at Harbour Centre